amrdesai/mapty-workout-tracker/README.md

 # How to use
 - Click on map to select location.
 - Enter details.
-- Workout will display on the map
+- Workout will display on the map.